openethereum/openethereum.github.io/FAQ-Backup,-Restore,-and-Files.md

+---
-# FAQ: Backup, Restore, and Files
+title: FAQ - Backup, Restore, and Files
+---

 ### Where can I find Parity's local files?